nickthepayne/react-tdd-reveal/presentation-notes.md

 Show application "react-tdd-code"

-Changes: show titles

 ### What's the first, simplest test case?

 ### Start coding

+Steps:
+- CRA new:
+- `npx create-react-app tdd-b --template typescript`
+- What's the first, simplest test case? > Title  // Discussion: granularity of tests
+- Before we start: it's important to always know whether you are in the green or in the red.
+To visualize I wrote a reporter using my Phillips Hue lamps.
+Add this to package.json:
+- `    "test.hue": "react-scripts test --reporters='default' --reporters='../../hue-reporter/hue-reporter.js'",`
+- Implement:
+- Shows empty cart
+- Products list -> ugly: products array in App
+-   Refactor: refactor component
+-   Refactor: data > as props -> Shop component
+- Add

 Challenges:
-- how fine grainded?
+- how fine grained?
-- when to extract components?
+- when to extract components? -> Product
--
+- how to load (test) data?
+- Tomato is multiple times on the Shop after adding it to the cart -> how to test?

 ## Discussion

 ## But wait, what about Redux

 Redux examples:
-- connected
+- connected [cha]
-- container component
+- container component [nipa]

 ## Impact on your work